In this Article

 The Best Indian Food Sources for Pregnant Women

 There are some common requirements to address when adopting a pregnancy diet.
 For example, folic acid is one of the most important requirements for a pregnant lady.
-Iron deficiency is a common problem amongst Indian women, and during pregnancy, one must ensure that this need is addressed.
+Iron deficiency is a common problem among Indian women, and during pregnancy, one must ensure that this need is addressed.
 Raisins, beans, spinach and meat (mutton) are some of the iron-rich food items that are readily available, and an easy way to consume them is to cook them with potatoes (another north Indian staple) or oranges.
-The vitamin C in the latter is a catalyst in iron absorption.
+The Vitamin C content in the latter is a catalyst in iron absorption.

 Milk products are highly recommended during pregnancy.
 Products like curd are good sources of protein, vitamins and calcium.
-Cooked pasteurised paneer is a great source of calcium
+Cooked pasteurised paneer is a great source of calcium.

-- Dry Fruits and Nuts
+Dry Fruits and Nuts

-- Meat and Fish
+Meat and Fish

-Indian Diet Plan for a Healthy Pregnancy
+An Indian Diet Plan for a Healthy Pregnancy

 Pre-Breakfast Snacks – Around 7 AM